-Farmers worry Florida’s E-Verify bill will worsen labor scarcity woes
+Farmers worry Florida bill will worsen labor scarcity woes

 “I think illegal immigration is one of the worst things that has happened to this country,” he said.
 “But we don’t have a good immigration policy.
 And what are we going to do to replace those people?”

-The state Senate Judicial Committee planned to start debate Tuesday on the E-Verify legislation — a discussion that is dividing Republican lawmakers.
-Gov. Ron DeSantis has vowed to pass it, saying it would remove an incentive for people to come illegally.
+Republican Gov. Ron DeSantis has made the issue a priority, saying it would remove an incentive for people to come illegally.
+The state Senate Judicial Committee approved a watered down version of the proposal Tuesday.
+It exempts agriculture employers and companies that have fewer than 150 employees, but otherwise requires companies use E-Verify.

-The bill would rescind licenses of non-abiding businesses and have a state agency report unauthorized workers to immigration authorities.

-Sen. President Bill Galvano opposes the bill, saying it would create a burden for employers in Florida’s vital agriculture, tourism and construction sectors.
+Sen. President Bill Galvano has been skeptical about a law that would require all employers use E-Verify because it would create a burden for employers in Florida’s vital agriculture, tourism and construction sectors.
 Similar measures have failed in the past.

 More than 54,000 employers in Florida are currently enrolled in the E-Verify database, federal government records show.
 That list includes local and state agencies, which have been required to use the database since 2011.
 U.S. Census Bureau data shows Florida had more than 480,000 establishments with employees in 2016.